 Genius Sighting

-THIS JUST IN!
-Ray Charles, incredibly, has a bona fide King connection, thanks to a single 78 release at a very early point in his recording career on Rockin’, a King subsidiary — “Walkin’ and Talkin’ to Myself” b/w “I’m Wonderin’ and Wonderin’.”
-Note that at least one of the sides was published by Lois, Syd Nathan’s publishing firm.
-The fact that this 78 is not listed in either Discogs or 45Cat tells you how rare it is — and yet, someone acquired a copy in 2009 for just $31 (while someone else picked up an acetate 45 for, ironically, $78).
+Ray Charles, incredibly, has a bona fide King connection, thanks to a 78 release from an early point in his recording career – “Walkin’ and Talkin’ to Myself” b/w “I’m Wonderin’ and Wonderin’ – that was released December, 1952 on a King subsidiary – Rockin’ – that was overseen by Henry Stone in Miami.
+Note that both sides were published by Lois, Syd Nathan’s publishing firm.
 Both tracks were recorded in Miami in 1952, as well as two unissued tracks “Jumpin’ the Blues” and “Blue Rhumba.”
-Ruppli adds that both 78 recordings were “also issued on Crown LP5303, Strand LP1086, Crown LP5418, Musicdisc CV964 [France], Visadisc VI245 [France & Israel] & Guest Star LP1901.”
+Ruppli adds that both 78 recordings were “also issued on Crown LP5303, Strand LP1086, Crown LP5418, Musicdisc CV964 [France], Visadisc VI245 [France] & Guest Star LP1901.”

 King Records Jazz Legacy =